Install Google's PageSpeed Modules on Apache

 Note

-Apache is installed and running on a Standard Linux installation by default.
-If your server was created with a Minimum installation, you will need to install and configure Apache before you proceed.
+Apache is installed and running on a standard Linux installation by default.
+If your server was created with the Minimal installation option, you will need to install and configure your Apache web server before you proceed.

 Free Cloud Server Trial from IONOS